Filters - filter design and filtering

 DSP.Filters.PolynomialRatioType

 Filter representation in terms of the coefficients of the numerator b and denominator a in the z or s domain where b and a are vectors ordered from highest power to lowest.
-Filter with:

 • Transfer function in z domain (zero & negative z powers):